algo-boyz/decimal/README.md

 this causes extra allocations, so Decimal is less performant.
 My assumption is that if you're using Decimals, you probably care more about correctness than performance.

-## License

-The MIT License (MIT)

-This is a heavily modified fork of [fpd.Decimal](https://github.com/oguzbilgic/fpd), which was also released under the MIT License.